rgrrrrrba/rgrrrrrba.github.io/resume.md

 ## Profile
 I am an elder millennial, with an IT career spanning an incredible 17 years.
 I started as a helpdesk manager, and then I was the IT manager for a small financial services company based in Rockhampton, Queensland, for seven years.
 I then spent almost three years as a consultant software developer in Brisbane, working with a wide range of clients on a variety of projects.
 These experiences brought about a love of working and communicating with people—clients, co-workers, and other developers—which has turned into a strong interest in technical and project leadership, mentoring and coaching, and building psychologically safe environments for my teams.
 The last six years I have been working in increasingly senior leadership roles while still maintaining a strong technical background.

-## Technical strengths
-### Languages, components and tools
+## Languages, components and tools
-- C#
+- Angular
 - ASP.NET Core
+- Bash
 - Blazor
-- Ruby (and Rails)
-- JavaScript/ES6
-- TypeScript
-- T-SQL
-- React
-- XML
-- PHP
+- C#
-- Angular
+- CouchDB
-- Node.js
+- Docker
 - Embedded C++
-- TeamCity
 - GitHub Projects
-- Octopus Deploy
-- Seq
-- Bash
+- JavaScript/ES6
 - MSSQL
 - MySQL
+- Node.js
+- Octopus Deploy
+- PHP
 - PostgreSQL
+- Power BI
+- React
+- Ruby (and Rails)
+- Seq
+- T-SQL
+- TeamCity
+- TypeScript
+- Vue
-- CouchDB
+- XML

-### Methodologies and techniques
+## Methodologies and techniques
 - Scrum master (PSM 1)
 - Sensible project and team management
 - Project planning and scoping
 - Product and feature discovery

-### Industries
+## Industries
 - Finance
 - Professional services
 - Government